sap-tutorials/Tutorials/tutorials/btp-cap-beginner-golden-path/btp-cap-beginner-golden-path.md

 Let's switch from our SQLite to the SAP HANA Cloud database.

-1. Add SAP HANA configuration to your project: `cds add hana --for production`
+1. Add SAP HANA configuration to your project from the terminal: `cds add hana --for production`

     > ### What's going on?
     In the project template, you had the option to add SAP HANA configuration.
 We skipped that, as [CAP promotes a grow as you go paradigm](https://cap.cloud.sap/docs/get-started/grow-as-you-go), allowing you to add facets when you need them.
 This reduces complexity right from the start and just gets you going.